thebullishbitcoiner/bullishinvoice/README.md

 ### Core Functionality
 - **Real-time Preview**: See your invoice update as you type
-- **Lightning Network Integration**: Support for Lightning Network invoices with QR code generation
+- **Lightning Network Integration**: Support for Lightning Network invoices with QR code generation and automatic decoding
+- **Invoice Decoding**: Automatically decode Lightning invoices to display amount and expiration time
 - **Multiple Export Formats**: PDF and PNG image export
 - **Print Support**: Optimized print layout
 - **Responsive Design**: Works on desktop and mobile devices